Menu

 You can listen to the 2024 winning audio dramas below.

 “I feel inspired to write more and enter more competitions!
-I think meeting people in Complicite was the best part of this.
+I think meeting people in Complicité was the best part of this.
 I found it really fun because everyone was so good at doing different voices and had inventive ways to make sound effects!”
+Lydia Kolimechkov

 © Sarah Ainslie